logikum/md-web-site/contents/en/comedies/the-winters-tale.md

 statue moves.
 Hermione has lived in seclusion in the belief that her daughter will be found.
 Florizel and Perdita are united.
 Leontes and Hermione are also united and, as a reward, Paulina is given Camillo as her new husband.

+#### Characters

+LEONTES, king of Sicilia.

+MAMILLIUS, young prince of Sicilia.

+CAMILLO,
+ANTIGONUS,
+CLEOMENES,
+DION, four lords of Sicilia.

+POLIXENES, king of Bohemia.

+FLORIZEL, prince of Bohemia.

+ARCHIDAMUS, a lord of Bohemia.

+Old Shepherd, reputed father of Perdita.

+Clown, his son.

+AUTOLYCUS, a rogue.

+A mariner.

+A gaoler.

+HERMIONE, queen to Leontes.

+PERDITA, daughter to Leontes and Hermione.

+PAULINA, wife to Antigonus.

+EMILIA, a lady attending on Hermione

+MOPSA,
+DORCAS, shepherdesses.

+Other lords and gentlemen, ladies, officers, and servants, shepherds, and shepherdesses.

+Time, as chorus.